chronzerg/Maker/README.md

 - _dependencies_: The source paths of other module this module depends on.
 Executable modules can depend on any number of static library modules, causing their output files to be built (if necessary) and added to the input of the executable module's link stage.
 Currently, this argument isn't used by static library modules, but will be in future versions.

 - _compile flags_: The flags to pass to the compiler when compiling a source file.
-As shown in the example, there are several functions provided for better semantics, but writing the flags yourself is acceptable.

-    ```Makefile
-    # -Ipath/to/include -Iother/include/path
-    $(call includes,
-        path/to/include
-        other/include/path
-    );

-    # -DMY_NUMBER=10
-    $(call define, MY_NUMBER, 10);
-    ```

 - _link/package flags_: The flags passed to the utility (g++ or ar) during the linking or packaging stage, for executable or static library modules respectively.
-Just as with the compile flags, functions are provided for better semantics, but writing the flags yourself is acceptable.

-    ```Makefile
-    # -lncurses -lpthread
-    $(call libraries,
-        ncurses,
-        pthread
-    );
-    ```

 To build a given module, Maker defines a target named after the module's source path.
 For instance, given the configuration at the start of this readme, one could invoke make as follows: